Climate-Invariant Machine Learning: Acknowledgments

+We thank William Boos for providing the SAM hypohydrostatic simulation output, Joyce Meyerson for helping us improve figures, and Andrea Jenney, Imme Ebert-Uphoff, and the CBRAIN discussion group for help and advice that greatly benefited the present manuscript.

-\acknow{TB and MP acknowledge funding from NSF grants OAC1835863 and AGS-1734164.
-MP acknowledges partial funding from the DOE “Enabling Aerosol-cloud interactions at GLobal convection-permitting scalES (EAGLES)” project (74358), funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Earth System Model Development (ESMD) program.
+\paragraph{Funding:} TB and MP acknowledge funding from NSF grants OAC1835863 and AGS-1734164.
+PG, MP, SY, and JL acknowledge NSF funding from the LEAP Science and Technology center grant (2019625-STC).
+MP acknowledges the DOE's Exascale Computing Project (17-SC-20-SC), Biological and Environmental Research (BER) program (DE-SC0022331), Advanced Scientific Computing Research (ASCR) program (DE-SC0022255).
+MP and SY also acknowledge the DOE EAGLES project (74358).
 JY acknowledges support from the EAPS Houghton-Lorenz postdoctoral fellowship.
-PG thanks NSF grant AGS-1734164 as well as USMILE European Research Council grant.
-PG, POG, and JY acknowledge funding from M$^{2}$LInES Schmidt Future funding.
-FA and JDN acknowledge NSF AGS-1936810.
-We also thank the Extreme Science and Engineering Discovery Environment supported by NSF grant number ACI-1548562 (charge numbers TG-ATM190002 and TG-ATM170029), and HPC support from Cheyenne (doi:10.5065/D6RX99HX) provided by NCAR's Computational and Information Systems Laboratory (sponsored by the NSF) for computational resources.
-We thank William Boos for providing the SAM hypohydrostatic simulation output, Andrea Jenney, Imme Ebert-Uphoff, and the CBRAIN discussion group for help and advice that greatly benefited the present manuscript.}
+PG thanks NSF grant AGS-1734164 and USMILE European Research Council grant.
+PG, POG, and JY received M$^{2}$LInES research funding by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.
+FA and JDN acknowledge NSF AGS-1936810; FA acknowledges NSF AGS-2225956.
+We also thank the Extreme Science and Engineering Discovery Environment supported by NSF grant number ACI-1548562 (charge numbers TG-ATM190002 and TG-ATM170029), the Texas Advanced Computing Center (TACC; ATM-20009), and HPC support from Cheyenne (doi:10.5065/D6RX99HX) provided by NCAR's Computational and Information Systems Laboratory (sponsored by the NSF) for computational resources.